KGerhardt/TIR-Learner/README.md

 - De novo structural identification
 - Machine learning classification into TIR superfamilies

-## New in Version 3
+## New in Version 4

 ### Improved Efficiency

-- Reduced I/O operations through in-memory data processing using Pandas DataFrames
-- Multiprocessing support for both TIRvish and GRF tools
-- Optimized sequence processing algorithms
+- A more efficient divide-and-conquer approach to genome chunking, sequence retrieval vastly accelerates program runtimes
+- JSON encoding of partial results reduces file output volume, size, and complexity
+- Substantially reduced I/O, reduced redundancy means that your data spends more time being analyzed, less time being managed
+- Filtering operations moved to their earliest possible locations in the pipeline; invalid sequences get removed as soon as possible and before downstream processing

 ### Enhanced Compatibility

-- Updated dependencies for better maintainability
+- Fewer, smaller, and less complex dependencies for better maintainability (removed Pandas, SciKit Learn, Swifter, BioPy, ...?)
-- New conda recipe for easier installation
-- Pytorch backend for the CNN model

 ### New Features

-- Automatic genome file pre-scanning and validation
-- Checkpoint system for progress recovery
+- Enhanced checkpoint system
-- Overlap detection and simplification in results
+- New
-- Additional parallel execution modes
+-
-- Progress tracking and verbose output options

 ## Installation